 Why is DARI needed?

 DARI will provide a standard regional approach to wetland classification and mapping to support wetland restoration planning, tracking, and reporting.
 It will facilitate implementation of the California Wetland and Riparian Areas Monitoring Plan (WRAMP) in the Delta.

 How will DARI be developed?

-The procedures to develop DARI will include evaluating existing data and using geo-rectified imagery, remote sensing data, and other necessary data to develop a comprehensive map of the Delta.
-The draft DARI procedures and wetland classification system developed previously for a pilot study will be updated to guide this project and map those areas of the Delta not yet inventoried.
-Since a goal of this project is to encourage ongoing stewardship, protocols will be established for submitting new or revised data using the CARI Editor Tool and incorporating these new data to update the DARI base map in the future.
+The procedures to develop DARI included evaluating existing data and using geo-rectified imagery, remote sensing data, and other necessary data to develop a comprehensive map of the Delta.
+The DARI procedures and wetland classification system developed previously for a pilot study will be updated to guide this project and map those areas of the Delta not yet inventoried.
+You can learn more about how DARI was developed by reading the DARI Standards and Methods document.
+Since a goal of this project is to encourage ongoing stewardship, users can submit new or revised data using the CARI Editor Tool and incorporating these new data to update the DARI base map in the future.

 When and what are the benefits of DARI?